 1915-1924 | 1925-1949 | 1950-1974 | 1975-1999 | 2000-present

 - - University of British Columbia opens with three Faculties: Applied Science, Arts and Science, and Agriculture.
-Applied Science comprises the Departments of Civil, Mechanical and Mining and Metallurgy Engineering.
-The engineering curriculum includes a common first-year in Arts, then a common first year in Applied Science, followed by three years of specialized study in chemistry, chemical engineering, civil engineering and surveying or mining.
+Engineering programs included Chemical, Civil, Mechanical and Mining and Metallurgy Engineering.

 - - UBC student enrolment is 379 and full- and part-time faculty members number 34.
 Military training is included in the curriculum for the duration of World War I. By the end of the war in 1918, 697 students would see active military service; 78 would be killed in action.